Kaeng Krachan Circuit

 Kaeng Krachan Circuit is the second longest race track in Thailand, opened in 2010.
-It located in Phetchaburi Province.
+The circuit is located in the Phetchaburi Province.
 The track has 3 configurations: a full course of 2.912 km, a medium course of 2.400 km., and a short course of 1.004 km.
 Elevation changes including uphill and downhill turns, increasing and decreasing radius curves, with high and low speed turns being included.
 The layout is in a valley, enabling spectators to see the entire circuit.
 Kaeng Krachan Circuit hosts several kinds of racing events: national level, club level, auto and motorcycle racing schools, track days and other activities such as product launches, movie and advertisement filming.